metosfc/ncdfchecker/CONFIG_FORMAT.md

 depending on what that variable is e.g. tas with a leadtime of 6.0 while tauv has a leadtime of 24.

-However, data time-steps for monthly files will not be constant, and will depend on which months are covered by the model run.
-To indicate that a particular field is output in monthly intervals, then "mon" needs to be specified in the "required_intervals" entry:
+To indicate that a particular field is output in monthly intervals, then "month" needs to be specified in the "required_intervals" entry:

-**Example**: "sos" : { "required_intervals" : { "leadtime" : "mon" } }
+**Example**: "sos" : { "required_intervals" : { "leadtime" : "month" } }

-Using the initdate and runlength arguments, the script will then determine the expected data intervals, which are subsequently compared to the intervals found in the monthly file.

 ## required_min_max